Stephen M. Stahl, MD, PhD, DSc (Hon.)

 || Thomas L. Schwartz, MD

-Professor and Vice Chair, Department of Psychiatry, SUNY Upstate Medical University, Syracuse, NY
+Professor and Interim Chair, Department of Psychiatry; Senior Associate Dean of Education; SUNY Upstate Medical University, Syracuse, NY

 Dr. Thomas L. Schwartz, MD, is currently professor and interim chair of psychiatry at SUNY Upstate Medical University.
 Active on many teaching, administrative and curriculum committees at SUNY, he also provides direct resident supervision, lectures in several courses, and directs and organizes continuing medical education events for the psychiatry department.